adeira/universe/src/mrtnzlml-meta/README.md

 ## Meetings, Slack

 I genuinely don't like meetings.
 I am trying to attend only valuable ones.
 Please always prepare an agenda for the meeting in advance so we can prepare well.
 Don't take it personally when I reject the invitation or when I don't show up.

+_TODO: add info about how it usually fells like friendly chat without any result or outcome and how the info should be written somewhere anyway_

 Very similar rules applies to how I use Slack.
 I am following zero inbox philosophy and I read everything.
 Therefore I don't follow every channel and I am leaving and joining channels frequently (dependning on my needs and interests).
 Again, don't take it personally when I leave the channel.